OlegUhakov/CRM/README.md

 > **Django 6.1 + Tailwind CSS 4 + Alpine.js + HTMX + AI Assistant**

-A lightweight CRM/ERP platform for engineering and manufacturing teams.
-It brings projects, tasks, materials, technical drawings, documents, and internal knowledge into one unified workspace — ideal for small manufacturing shops, CNC workshops, engineering bureaus, and teams that need structure without heavy corporate systems.
+A lightweight CRM/ERP platform designed for engineering and manufacturing teams.
+It brings projects, tasks, materials, technical drawings, documents, and internal knowledge together in one unified workspace.
+Ideal for small manufacturing shops, CNC workshops, engineering bureaus, and teams that need structure without heavy corporate systems.

+Key Features:

+Project and task management

+Material and BOM tracking

+Support for engineering files (DXF, STEP, STL)

+Centralized document storage

+Built‑in knowledge library

+AI assistant for automation and team support

+Fast HTMX‑based interface without a heavy frontend

+Purpose:
+To give small industrial companies a simple, fast, and local ERP‑level tool that can be deployed without complex infrastructure.

 ---